intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

 constraints on the deployment of a protocol can render a protocol that does not change obsolete.

 Usage patterns and requirements for a protocol shift over time.
-Protocols can react to these shifts in one of three ways: adjust usage patterns within the constraints of the protocol, extend the protocol, and replace the protocol.
-These reactions are progressively more disruptive, but are also dictated by the nature of the change in requirements over longer periods.

-Experience with Internet-scale protocol deployment shows that changing protocols is not uniformly successful.  {{?TRANSITIONS=RFC8170}} examines the problem more broadly.
+In response, implementations might adjust usage patterns within the constraints of the protocol, the protocol could be extended, or a replacement protocol might be developed.
+Experience with Internet-scale protocol deployment shows that each option comes with different costs.  {{?TRANSITIONS=RFC8170}} examines the problem of protocol evolution more broadly.

 This document examines the specific conditions that determine whether protocol maintainers have the ability to design and deploy new or modified protocols.